Why Workers’ Compensation Insurance Is Important

-There are also regulations on whether or not businesses need to provide Workers’ Compensation Insurance based on the number of employees they have.
-For example, the state of Alabama does not require businesses with four or fewer employees to buy Workers’ Comp Insurance.
+There are also workers’ compensation laws on whether businesses need coverage based on the number of their employees.
+For example, businesses with four or fewer employees in Alabama don't have to buy workers' comp.

-Some of the states where businesses can be exempt from buying Workers’ Comp based on number of employees are:
+Some of the states where businesses can be exempt from buying workers’ comp based on the number of employees are:

 - New Mexico